mmondics/wild-west-kubernetes/README.md

 ![RHACM Logo](images/rhacm-logo.png)

 RHACM is a containerized application deployed as an operator on an OpenShift cluster, known as the Hub cluster.
-RHACM and this Hub cluster can then have visibility into other Kubernetes clusters known as Managed clusters.
+RHACM and this Hub cluster have visibility into, and control of, other Kubernetes clusters known as Managed clusters.

-With a solution like RHACM managing multiple clusters of various architectures, a common concern is that an application might run on one cluster, but not on another depending on how the container image was built.
-This is a common scenario due to a variety of reasons, such as bringing in a new architecture cluster into an overarching hybrid cloud environment, or simply because developers develop on the systems they are used to and have available.
+With a solution like RHACM managing multiple clusters of various architectures, a common issue is that an application might run on one cluster, but not on another depending on how the container image was built.
+This is a common scenario due to a variety of reasons, such as bringing in a new architecture cluster into an overarching hybrid cloud environment, or simply because developers create applications on the systems they are used to and have available.

 ![RHACM High Level](images/rhacm-high-level.png)

-In this demo, we are using a RHACM Hub cluster that is running on x86 on-premises and managing-to four managed clusters - three on IBM Z, and one on x86 cluster.
-Note that in the picture below, the local managed cluster counts as one of the clusters in the overview.
+In this demo, we are using a RHACM Hub cluster that is running on x86 on-premises and managing-to four managed clusters - three on IBM Z, and one on x86.
+Note that in the picture below, the local managed cluster also shows as a managed cluster in the overview.

 ![RHACM Console](images/rhacm-console.png)